Learn to recognize when the insurance adjuster is negotiating your personal injury claim in bad faith, and what you can do about it.

 - Taking an unreasonable amount of time to determine if coverage was in effect at the time of your injury

-- Ignoring your letters or telephone calls
+- Ignoring your phone calls, emails, or letters

-- Failing to pay or deny your claim within a reasonable time
+- Failing to pay or deny your claim within a reasonable time frame

 - Refusing to negotiate a fair settlement when their insured’s liability is obvious